Controller

 It is strongly recommended to set the controller suffix to Controller

-- The framework will automatically pass the
+- The framework automatically passes the

 support\Request